 Joining Harvest Hosts

 Lavender Essentials began partnering with Harvest Hosts in July 2019 after one of their customers referred them to the program.
 They have also partnered with both HipCamp and Tentrr.
 After learning about the joint partnership available through Harvest Hosts, they couldn’t wait to host RVs.
-They also separately offer free camping in exchange for working on their lavender farm.

 Visiting Lavender Essentials of Vermont